wesayhowhigh/docs/docs/plugins/october/auth/intro.md

 ## Usage

 :::info
-It is recommended to `hideFromPages => true,` on authentication pagesections and only inlclude the in cms pages.
+It is recommended to `hideFromPages => true,` on authentication pagesections and only include them in CMS pages.
 :::

 ### User Model